-- 8.18 All of the windows to the south facing elevation would be obscure glazed, whilst there are no windows to the rear elevation.
-The main kitchen / lounge which would be single aspect and outlook limited to the two north facing windows.
-There would be no outlook from the proposed bedroom resulting in an oppressive impact for future occupiers and as such the layout is considered to result in unacceptable living conditions for future occupiers. - 8.19 Whilst no external amenity area would be provided the proposal is close to a number of public open spaces and the lack of amenity space would not be so significant as to warrant refusal in this instance. - 8.20 The proposal includes sufficient space internally for recycling storage.
+- 8.18 Whilst no external amenity area would be provided the proposal is close to a number of public open spaces and the lack of amenity space would not be so significant as to warrant refusal. - 8.19 The proposal includes sufficient space internally for recycling storage.

-8.21 Adjoining occupiers
+8.20 Adjoining occupiers